Updated March 9, 2022

 Along with the text, the other foundational element of each Fishtank ELA unit is a set of Essential Questions.
 These are open-ended questions that focus on the key content and understandings of the unit.
 They ask students to do more critical, higher-order thinking in order to craft answers and provide justification and support for their responses.

 In the Unit Launch, we provide our answers to each Essential Question, along with examples from the text, as models for how you might guide your students.
-It's important to have a deep understanding of the Essential Questions prior to teaching the unit to ensure that you are directing students toward mastering the right content.
+It's important to have a deep understanding of the Essential Questions prior to teaching the unit to ensure that you are directing students toward acquiring the right content.